ATMO-IUP-UHEI/LS_RemoTeC/README.md

 ```
 conda activate remotec-env
 ```
-You are now ready to work on and recompile RemoTeC.
-Do this using `make clean; make`
+You are now ready to work on RemoTeC.
+To compile it, run `make`.